 The first assignments given me were to sharpen everything in the workshop that would hold still long enough to touch with a stone, from axes and adzes to chisels, handplanes and even saws.
 This went on for months.
 They weren’t being mean, just wise, because sharpening is the first and most important woodworking skill.
 Only when I had demonstrated competence in all aspects of blade preparation and sharpening did they share further light and knowledge with me.

-They then assigned me the task of making the body an old-fashioned Japanese handplane, one without a chipbreaker, entirely by hand.
+They then assigned me the task of making an old-fashioned Japanese handplane, one without a chipbreaker, entirely by hand using a hand-forged blade by Mr. Masato Yokosaka.
+This was before he and his products became famous.
 This was an educational effort, one that I magnificently failed twice before finally getting it right, but which taught me the three most important factors in reducing tearout in handplanes, whether with wooden or steel body, with chipbreaker or without.
 Those three factors can be summarized as follows:

 Factor 1: The blade must be sharp.
 This factor depends on the quality of the blade and the skill of the person who sharpens it.
 We have a series of 30 posts about sharpening Japanese woodworking blades Beloved Customers may find beneficial.
 The series starts with this LINK.

 Factor 2: The mouth opening (gap between the sole and the cutting edge) must be as tight as practically possible and still pass shavings.
 Please make an effort to truly understand what this means, because it is not always easily accomplished.
 Of course, the mouth opening of a super finishing plane intended to take transparent shavings will of necessity be narrower than that of a plane intended to dimension boards by taking thicker shavings; Horses for courses;